Evans, Louisville ground James Madison 34-10

 James Madison: After starting their first FBS season with five straight wins and a Top 25 ranking, the Dukes have hit a rough patch with three straight losses.

+”It takes time to build depth,” he said. ”We have a lot of disappointed guys.
+We got off to a fast start.
+Our guys aren’t used to this.”

-Louisville: The Cardinals not only clinched bowl eligibility on Saturday, they now have their longest winning streak under four-year coach Scott Satterfield.
-It’s also Louisville’s longest streak since winning five straight in 2016, Lamar Jackson’s Heisman Trophy-winning season.
+Louisville: The Cardinals not only clinched bowl eligibility on Saturday, they now have their longest winning streak under Satterfield.
+It’s also Louisville’s longest streak since winning five straight in 2016, Jackson’s Heisman Trophy-winning season.

 UP NEXT